Luiz Baú: Murders in Erechim

 Upon entering the Rio Toldo community, around February 12, Baú committed his second murder, which was eerily reminiscent of his first one back in 1975.
 Jandir Cardoso, 12, was out to buy some candles and matches from a warehouse for his parents around 4 PM.
 When he failed to return home, his family traveled to the warehouse, finding that the boy had purchased the items and then promptly left.
 Since nobody had seen him since, the community organized a search to find him.

 The next day, at 3 PM, Cardoso's body was located by residents who had seen blood dripping from some corn.
 A machete was found lying in some nearby grass and, under the machete, the body had been buried in a hole upside down.
 The autopsy report at the Hospital de Caridade de Erechim confirmed that Cardoso had had his anal sphincter ruptured and his genitalia completely amputated.

 After this happened, suspicions immediately fell upon Baú, who was ordered to be captured by the Erechim Police.
 By then, Baú had reached another village, in Rio Tigre, where he would commit two more murders.

 On February 15, Gelson Ribeiro and Paulo Grando, both 8, were herding their neighbor's cows about a kilometer away from their home, but didn't manage to return in time.
 This fact left the boys' parents in distress, who decided to start looking for them, accompanied by twenty other local families.
 The bodies were subsequently found the next morning, near an area where the boys were known to feed the cattle.
 Autopsies conducted at the Hospital de Caridade confirmed that they had similar deaths to Cardoso.

 Baú attempted to kill another boy on the next day, when he arrived in Povoado Argenta and approached 11-year-old Lindomir Truylia.
 He chased after the boy into a pottery, but the latter managed to find his father and escape unscathed.
 When shown a photo of Luiz Baú, the boy identified him as the man who had chased him.

 At the end of that day, Baú arrived at the prison farm in the Aeroporto District, where he had worked for several years.
 Aparicio Amâncio Bueno, 65, was the farm owner and resided there.
 During the time they lived together, Bueno made his discontent of how the guards treated Baú evident, but was never reprimanded for it.
 According to contemporary sources, the two encountered each other that night, with Baú subsequently cutting his neck with a knife.
-He then proceeded to steal clothes, food, a 32-gauge shotgun, a 22-gauge revolver and cartridges.
+He then proceeded to steal clothes, food, a 32-gauge shotgun, a 22 revolver and cartridges.